Danio - Dwarf Spotted

-The emerald dwarf rasbora is naturally found in a single lake in the Southeast Asian country of Myanmar (formerly known as Burma).
+The Dwarf Spotted is naturally found in a single lake in the Southeast Asian country of Myanmar (formerly known as Burma).
 Lake Inle is the second-largest lake in the country.
 Although it's large, it's not very deep, reaching no more than around 17 feet in depth even in the rainy season.
 It's situated at a relatively high altitude: around 2,900 feet.

 In the wild, Danio erythromicron is considered an Endangered species by the IUCN Red List.
 This is because unfortunately, Lake Inle is under pressure due to human activity.
 Non-native fish species have been introduced, and (agricultural) pollution is a serious threat.